Conservation grazing in Fishpool Valley

-The sheep are hebrideans and are being sourced from a local farmer.
+The sheep will be a hardy variety and are being sourced from a local farmer.
 The areas that are being grazed are based on a landscape architect’s conservation plan for the site, which is based on historic grazing of the valley (old fence posts and wire can still be found in some parts of the line we are re-instating).

 You will notice some changes as you walk through the valley; we will need to put in several gates across footpaths and dogs will need to be kept on leads in these locations.

-Towards the end of May, chestnut fencing and gates are being installed in parts of the valley in order to manage the livestock.
+Chestnut fencing and gates have been installed in parts of the valley in order to manage the livestock.